EUMASTERHPC2526-TEAM-8/hpc-benchmark-toolkit/src/monitor/README.md

 - **MeLuXina Supercomputer**: Fully compatible (to be tested still)

 ## Extending
-You can add new metrics by extending the class and adding new methods.
+It is possible to add new metrics by extending the class and adding new methods.